 Enkianthus campanulatus, commonly called redvein enkianthus, is an upright, deciduous shrub which typically grows 6-8’ tall (less frequently to 10-15’).
 It is native to open woodlands in Japan.
 Tiny, bell-shaped, nodding, creamy-yellow to whitish-pink flowers (each to 1/ 2” long) with pink striping and edging appear in pendulous clusters (racemes) in late spring (May-June).
 Individual flowers resemble those of Pieris which is in the same family.
 Elliptic, serrate, medium green to bluish green leaves (to 3” long) are crowded near the branch ends.
 Fall color is variable, but at its best features quality red foliage with tones of orange, yellow and purple.

-Genus name comes from the Greek words enkyos meaning pregnant and anthos meaning flower in reference to the pouched corollas found in the flowers of some species but not this one.
+Genus name comes from the Greek words enkyos meaning pregnant and anthos meaning a flower for E. quinqueflora that has a pregnant looking flower.

 Specific epithet comes from the Latin word campanulatus meaning bell-shaped in reference to the shape of the flowers.